byahmedali/byahmedali.github.io/_pages/projects.md

 author_profile: true
 ---

 Here’s a collection of my featured projects.
-Click on any project to dive into detailed descriptions and live demonstrations.
+Click on any project for more details and live demonstrations.